fsharp/fslang-design/FSharp-5.0/FS-1001-StringInterpolation.md

 ### Tooling

-The compiler service tooling is adjusted to account for understanding when we're in an interoplated context (and complete the `}` with brace completion).
-It is expected that autocompletion will work in an interoplated context, as will any navigational features that work with symbols in a document.
+The compiler service tooling is adjusted to account for understanding when we're in an interpolated context (and complete the `}` with brace completion).
+It is expected that autocompletion will work in an interpolated context, as will any navigational features that work with symbols in a document.

 ### Performance expectations